-The signs of Colorado’s seemingly never ending population boom can be felt and seen everywhere from housing shortages to highway traffic.
-Legal marijuana, tech jobs, sunshine, and easy access to outdoor recreation are some of the more commonly cited reasons people are flocking to the state.
+The signs of Colorado’s seemingly never-ending population boom can be felt and seen everywhere from housing shortages to highway traffic.
+Legal marijuana, tech jobs, sunshine, and easy access to outdoor recreation are some of the more commonly cited reasons people are flocking to the growing state.

 Colorado population facts and diversity

 Colorado residents are overwhelmingly white, with that group totaling 87% of the population being part white, and 2/3 are white alone.
-The next highest group is hispanic and latinos at 22%, followed by black or African American at nearly 5%.
-With residents under the age of 18 totaling at around 22%, the state is in the middle of the pack in the United States for its population of children.
+The next highest group is Hispanic and Latinos at 22%, followed by black or African Americans at nearly 5%.
+With residents under the age of 18 totaling around 22%, the state is in the middle of the pack in the United States for its population of children.

 Current population growth trends

 The Bell Center is a Colorado-based non-profit aimed at advancing economic mobility in the state.
 According to the center’s data, Colorado’s rapid growth since 2010 has been almost entirely centered along the Front Range Urban Corridor.